influxdata/docs-v2/content/influxdb/v2.2/write-data/replication.md

   - /influxdb/v2.2/reference/cli/influx/replication
 ---

-Use InfluxDB replication streams to replicate all data written to an InfluxDB OSS bucket to an InfluxDB Cloud {{% oss-only %}}or a remote InfluxDB OSS{{% /oss-only %}} bucket.
+Usetest InfluxDB replication streams to replicate all data written to an InfluxDB OSS bucket to an InfluxDB Cloud {{% oss-only %}}or a remote InfluxDB OSS{{% /oss-only %}} bucket.

 ## Configure a replication stream